-Providing access to information and empowering women's networks have proven to lead to effective translation of policy into practice and lessons from practice into policy.
+Providing access to information, and empowering women's networks have proven to lead to effective translation of policy into practice and lessons from practice into policy.
 Case in point, with knowledge and training provided by several development partners, the capacities, capabilities, and confidence of the members of the CTI Women Leaders' Forum have risen, and they have managed to develop the CTI GESI Policy and get it endorsed.
-It is a critical milestone for the network, and is currently moving towards integrating GESI into all CTI programs.
+It is a critical milestone for the network and is currently moving towards integrating GESI into all CTI programs.

 COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) All impacts were addressed, as women who were networked were reported to fare better.
 7.1 Improve the transfer of information from policy to practice to ensure all women fish workers are comprehensively informed of existing and changing policies and strategies that impact or provide them opportunities.
-Partner with and financially resource national and regional networks of women fishers, fish processors, and traders to disseminate information and Women fish processors and traders have improved access to educational resources, financial services, new technologies, accurate and timely market and 7.2 Improve accessibility of information for women, including those with low literacy, to ensure the information is accurately understood (for example, in written and visual form and nondominant languages). coordinate awareness-raising campaigns. trade information for capacity development.
+Partner with and financially resource national and regional networks of women fishers, fish processors, and traders to disseminate information and coordinate educational resources, financial services, new technologies, accurate and timely market and trade information for 7.2 Improve accessibility of information for women, including those with low literacy, to ensure the information is accurately understood (for example, in written and visual form and nondominant languages). awareness-raising campaigns.
+Women can exercise the voices and enter informed dialogue about decisions and policies that affect their lives.
+Spinoff effects are addressed, including greater policy compliance.
 Women can exercise their voices and enter informed dialogue about decisions and policies that affect their lives.
-Spin-off effects are addressed, including greater policy compliance and food safety and food security outcomes.
+Spinoff effects are 7.3 Improve accessibility to financial assistance information so women are aware of available financial assistance. [additional actions] [additional actions]